 Update job postings to reflect your COVID-19 action plan

-Reassure candidates that their health and safety is a priority by specifying what new procedures your business is following to minimize the risk of exposure to COVID-19 (e.g., social distancing rules, staggered shifts, reduced customer capacity, face mask policy, enhanced cleaning procedures).
+Reassure candidates that their health and safety is a priority by specifying what new procedures your business is following to minimize the risk of exposure to COVID-19 (e.g., vaccination requirements, staggered shifts, reduced customer capacity, face mask policy, enhanced cleaning procedures).

-Another way to encourage more candidates to apply is to be completely transparent about your interview process.
+Another way to help you recruit during COVID-19 is to be completely transparent about your interview process.
 Can the entire interview process happen remotely, or will candidates be required to interview in-person at some point?
 For on-site interviews, explain how you’re maintaining a safe interview environment (e.g. socially distanced interviews, avoiding handshakes, symptom questionnaires, temperature checks).
 Here’s some sample language you can use to describe your interview process:

 - [Option 1: If on-site interviews are necessary] The safety of our candidates and employees is our top priority.
 If you are selected, you will be contacted for a [phone or video screen], which could then be followed by a formal on-site interview.
 [Company name] follows social distancing guidelines for all in-person interviews, as well as [list of other health and safety precautions].